HowProgrammingWorks/SelfAssessment/Skills/Programming.md

 ## Programming fundamental concepts

 - Syntax and concepts
-  - value🖐 used
+  - value: 🖐 used
-  - identifier🖐 used
+  - identifier: 🖐 used
-  - variable🖐 used
+  - variable: 🖐 used
-  - constant🖐 used
+  - constant: 🖐 used
-  - scalar
+  - scalar: 👂 heard
-  - literal
+  - literal: 👂 heard
-  - expression
+  - expression: 👂 heard
   - heap
-  - function🖐 used
+  - function: 🖐 used
   - procedure
-  - method🖐 used
+  - method: 🖐 used
-  - class🖐 used
+  - class: 🖐 used
   - prototype
-  - event🖐 used
+  - event: 🖐 used
-  - type🖐 used
+  - type: 🖐 used
   - primitive types
   - reference types
   - flag